Lava & Loleygaon Tours

 While cars can go up to a point (very bad road though), it's essentially a pathway that leads through the dense jungle, then to a stairway and then to the elevated view point.
 If you plan to stay at Loleygaon, trek up to this view point early in the morning to see sunrise.

 Visit the VIP Bungalow View Point.
 It's a manicured lawn area below the VIP bungalow which has nice viewing galleries.
 Unfortunately they are not well maintained, but you still get excellent views of Kanchenjunga snow peaks from here.
+When I was there, the gate was closed and there was nobody inside.
+I had to somehow scale over the gate to get to the viewing area.

 VIP Bungalow View Point - Loleygaon